autolab-fi/metropolia-esp32/lessons/module_1/first_maneuver.md

 ### Conclusion

-Congratulations\!
+Congratulations!
 Now you can move the rover in four directions\!
 This skill will prove very useful in the next lesson as you tackle more complex navigation challenges.